shaps80/CellProvider/README.md

 * Type-safe cell providers
 * Multiple cell types
-* Composited approach (the cell code doesn't have to exist inside your VC)

 I actually wrote this code a long time ago for another library of mine, [Populate](http://github.com/shaps80/Populate).